Table of Contents[Hide][Show]

 16. Smoothies

-Toss some frozen fruit, yogurt, and a splash of milk or juice into a blender, and you’ve got a smoothie in two minutes.
+Toss some frozen fruit, yogurt, and a splash of milk or juice into a blender—this powerful blender makes it quick and easy to whip up smoothies in no time!
 You can even add spinach and trick your kids into getting some greens.
-Serve it in a fun cup with a straw, and they’ll think they’ve hit the snack jackpot.

 Convenience tip: If your teens love Tropical Smoothie, look for the Smoothie Pucks.
 These are little puck-shaped smoothies you blend up or let sit in a cup of liquid.
 They are super convenient, and they taste delicious.
 I spotted them a couple of times at Aldi, Walmart, and BJ’s.